Accessibility Statement

 We know some parts of our website aren’t fully accessible.
 For example:

-• You cannot change colours on the website and some pages have a poor colour contrast
+- You cannot change colours on the website and some menu items have poor colour contrast

-• Older PDF documents and Word docs are not fully accessible to screen reader software
+- Older PDFs and Word documents are not fully accessible to screen reader software

 Feedback and contact information